Yewei-Liu/MetaPruning/generate_dataset/README.md

 ## 🔍 Overview

 This directory includes codes for generating data models.
+Each data model is trained from scratch, initial pruned, finetuned, and saved with their relative infomation.

 ---